mateusz-olczyk/Code128/README.md

 representation as Code128B.

 ## Prerequisites
-- You need a machine with Windows
+- You need a machine with Windows.
 - The compiler (Microsoft Macro Assembler v6.13.7299) is already included in the repository and should run on any Windows version.
-- You need to have DOSBox (https://www.dosbox.com/)
+- You need to have DOSBox (https://www.dosbox.com/).
 - DOSBox must be installed in the standard path `C:\Program Files (x86)` or its directory must be added to the PATH environment variable.
+- You need to have Python3.
+It must be reachable directly via `python` command (so the Python directory must be added to the PATH environment variable).
+Otherwise you cannot use automatic `compile.bat` and `run.bat` scripts.

 ## Running the application
 Firstly run `compile.bat` script.
 If the compilation is successful you get following message on the